gitfu/scratch/idx/REDME.md

-If you have a lot of duplicate values in your JSON data, trying indexing it to reduce the size.
+If you have a lot of duplicate values in your JSON data,

+trying indexing it to reduce the size.

-The best way to explain what I mean, is to do an example.
+The best way to explain is to do an example.

 Say we have data for school lunches,
-I'll do this part in Python,so call it a dictionary.
+I'll do this part in Python
+,so call it a dictionary.

-The key is the day of the month, and the value is a list of foods available for lunch on that day.
+The key is the day of the month,

+and the value is a list of foods

+available for lunch on that day.

 Like this: